PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities (~4-5 hrs/week):**

-- Attend weekly grader meeting (2-3h/week) to review the rubric and start grading synchronously. <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->
+- Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and start grading synchronously.
+Dinner is provided.
+Must be able to commit to attend the grading meeting for the entire semester. <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->

-- Grade late and remaining assignments asynchronously (~1h/week).
+- Grade late and remaining assignments asynchronously as needed (max ~1h/week).

 **Requirements:**